Ligma-Not-Sigma/My-Greatest-Fear.md/README.md

-# My-Greatest-Fear.md
+# My Greatest Fear

-## my greatest fear is **failure**
+## My greatest fear is **failure**

-##### a lot of things i do i hesitate to do them due to a fear of failure
+##### A lot of things I do, I hesitate to do them due to a fear of failure.

-its like a very persistent thought in the back of my head a lot and ends up making me perform **bad** especially in sports the constant fear makes me hesitate on decisions and espcially in the sports i play that are fast paced the hesitation does a very large impact on my performance
+It is a persistent thought in the back of my head and often affects my performance, especially in sports.
+The constant fear makes me hesitate in making decisions, and in the fast-paced sports I play, this hesitation has a significant impact on my performance.

-### alot of times where my greatest fear comes into play is:
+### Situations where my greatest fear comes into play are:
-- sports
+- Sports
-- important events
+- Important events
-- academics
+- Academics
-- social situations
+- Social situations
-- pubic events
+- Public events
-- performing infront of people
+- Performing in front of people

- slowly but surely the fear is getting better and im ***slowly*** overcoming it but it is still one of my greatest fears and my *most* consistent fear in life
+Slowly but surely, the fear is getting better, and I am ***slowly*** overcoming it.
+However, it remains one of my greatest and most consistent fears in life.